This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

-Walking along the Jurassic Coast, you will get a view of Old Harry Rocks in the Distance, and even the Isle of Wight.
+Walking along this part of the Jurassic Coast, you will get a view of Old Harry Rocks in the Distance, and even the Isle of Wight.

-What is the coastal walk to Dancing ledge like?
+What to expect on the walk to Dancing Ledge

-At the start of the walk, you get a lovely view to Old Harry Rocks, then you walk around the castle and towards the Lighthouse.
+At the start of the walk towards Dancing Ledge, you get a lovely view to Old Harry Rocks, then you walk around the castle and towards the Lighthouse.
 Then things got a bit…bland.

-It was a very easy trail.
+It is a very easy trail.
 So easy, your granny could do it.
 I mean that literally, because all the grannies were doing it.